“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 Getting Started

-We would rather understand your situation and recommend the right approach — even if that means telling you that a fractional CTO is not what you need — than sell you a standard package.
+We would rather understand your situation and recommend the right approach — even if that means telling you that this model is not what you need — than sell you a standard package.

 Related Reading

-- Fractional CTO Services — how we deliver fractional CTO engagements
+- Fractional CTO Services — how we deliver engagements

 - Fractional CTO for PE & VC Portfolio Companies — how pricing and governance differ for investor-backed companies

-- What is a Fractional CTO? — our complete guide to the fractional model
+- What is a Fractional CTO? — our complete guide to the model

 - Fractional CTO vs Interim CTO — which model fits your situation